HeapHopper/Spotit/markdown/02_exploratory_data_analysis.md

 In this notebook we will do an Exploratory Data Analysis for the Spotify dataset.
 Using the Flat File from previous chapter we will explore the data to better understand its structure, quality and patterns before moving on to modeling.

-We will start with the Data Protocol, move on to reating data-relations reports automatically using AutoViz, and finish with applying descriptive statistics tools such as Skewness, ANOVA, correlations etc. to learn more about the data and its internal relations.
+We will start with the Data Protocol, move on to creating data-relations reports automatically using AutoViz, and finish with applying descriptive statistics tools such as Skewness, ANOVA, correlations etc. to learn more about the data and its internal relations.

-The analysis will be done for the target value, dummy columns, categorical columns and continous columns.
+The analysis will be done for the target value, dummy columns, categorical columns and continuous columns.
 Each type of data with its own unique analysis tools.